 Туре Mitigation and management measures Develop a construction site Waste Management Plan (as part of the cESMS) Require EPC Contractor to conduct a duty of care audit for proposed general waste, construction waste, hazardous waste and recycling facilities in the municipality and region to confirm compliance with GIIP for acceptance by the Project Company.
 EPC Contractor to ensure all subcontractors use approved waste disposal routes only following the outcomes of the waste due diligence audits.
-Site all temporary onsite waste storage areas at least 200 from the L-S Protected area GIIP The EPC contractor will develop a Waste Management Plan in compliance with Bulgarian legislation, IFI Requirements and GIIP that will also include measures to ensure: Offices have adequate waste handling and disposal facilities.
+Site all temporary onsite waste storage areas at least 200 from the L-S Protected area GIIP The EPC Contractor will develop a Waste Management Plan in compliance with Bulgarian legislation, IFI Requirements and GIIP that will also include measures to ensure: Offices have adequate waste handling and disposal facilities.
 Arrangements for collecting non-hazardous and hazardous wastes must include on-site waste bin equipment provisions.
 Waste bins are recommended to be segregated according to the waste stream, e.g., organic, hazardous, paper/cardboard, plastic, and metallic waste.
 Their disposal and recycling must be made in close collaboration with the local government authorities (i.e., municipalities) and licensed waste recycling companies.
 Provision of chemical/ mini toilets for workers at the base camp must be in the ratio of 1:7 and maximum of 1:15 (toilet to workers), respectively, to maintain hygienic and clean surroundings.
 Segregation, reuse and, where feasible, recycling of wastes by registered operator; construction contractor must follow the 3R policy to manage the solid wastes Waste storage/collection areas shall be fenced, laid at the bottom with an impermeable cover and equipped with relevant signage (e.g., urban waste collection area); any waste fuels/oils or chemicals that may need to be temporarily stored on site will be contained within solid impermeable bunding with 110% capacity of storage containers, to avoid contamination of soils, surface and groundwater in the event of spillage/leakage.
 Avoidance of refuelling on site to prevent oil spills.
 If this is not possible, procedures will be developed to avoid accidental spillage, like providing drip trays and bunding for storing fuel and waste chemicals/ substances.
-Good general housekceping.
-Covering of solid wastes.
-Appropriate handling and storage of hazardous and non-hazardous waste for licensed collection for responsible disposal by registered operator; In each case, the entity/company that will transport or transfer the waste shall be equipped with a proper li
+Good general housckeeping.
+Covering of solid waste containers to prevent windblown litter across and outside site.
+Appropriate handling and storage of hazardous and non-hazardous waste for licensed collection for responsible disposal by registered operator; In each case, the entity/company that will tran • Generated waste quantities - must be recorded in a separate/dedicated register according to the type of waste and the quantities generated.
+During